franleplant/ibridge/README.md

 If your page won't be hosted inside an iframe you want to set this up to `'none'` for extra protection.

+## License: MIT

+This is based on [postmate](https://github.com/dollarshaveclub/postmate), original implementation to the postmate contributors credit.